 Schools can enhance resilience through program that build positive and social norms and generate a sense of connectedness to teachers, peers and the academic goals of the school.

-What can schools do to enhance resilience?
+What schools can do to enhance resilience

 Schools can enhance resilience through programs that build positive and social norms and generate a sense of connectedness to teachers, peers and the academic goals of the school.

-Building Resilience: A model to support children and young people
+Building resilience: A model to support children and young people

-The Building Resilience model was created to support schools to foster the learning resilience and wellbeing of children and young people.
+The building resilience model was created to support schools to foster the learning resilience and wellbeing of children and young people.
 It is an evidence-based approach to developing personal and social awareness, including:

 - social awareness